andymarch/OAuth-For-Okta-APIs/readme.md

 scopes are only exposed on this auth server and are not available from custom authz servers.

+1. login to the tenant admin and create an oauth app

+1. In the application page you will see a new tab "Okta API Scopes", click this and enable the following scopes: openid profile okta.users.read okta.users.manage okta.clients.read okta.clients.register

 1. To start the application enter ```npm run start```.

 1. Open a browser in private or incognito mode and navigate to http://localhost:3000.

 1. You will be prompted to login to your tenant if you are not already.
-You should do this as a user with super user permission.
+You should do this as a user with super admin permission.

 ### 101.1